 The internal audit function is a part of the Issuer's organisational structure and constitutes one aspect of its internal oversight system.
-The role of the internal audit activity is to provide independent and objective assurance and consulting service, which is intended to add value and improve the Issuer's operations.
+The role of the internal audit function is to provide independent and objective assurance and advice, which is intended to add value and improve the Issuer's operations.